My name is Sadie and I am a DIY-er, cook, craft artisan, the starter of many projects, and the finisher of some.

 You can start a conversation with customers based on anything you notice about them.
 Be as detailed as you can when asking them questions about themselves so you can provide them with the best products you have available for them.

-How to Be Successful Making Sales
+How to Make Successful Sales

 - Product knowledge